hershen/mal/impls/myPython/README.md

 | `vector` | Similar to `list`s, but use square brackets (`[]`) as delimiters. | `["a" 1]` |
 | `hash-map` | Data structure that maps `string`s and `keywords` into other `mal` types.
 Delimited with curly braces (`{}`).
 The odd entries are the keys and the even entries are the values. | `{"a" 1 :k "str"}` |

+## Comments
+Comments are written with `;`.
+Anything after a `;` is ignored until the end of the line.

 ## Processing of `mal` types
-When a `list` is processed, the first element is invoked or exeuted on the rest of the elements.
+When a `list` is processed, the first element is invoked or executed on the rest of the elements.
 For example:

 - `(+ 1 2)` &rArr; `3`
 - `(+ 2 (* 3 4))` &rArr; `14`